-“While I acknowledge my heritage and embrace all the different things like the culture, the music, and the food, I don’t express it in an outward way,” the senior creative director and 11-year veteran with Exxel Outdoors, parent company to household name brands like Kelty and Slumberjack, says.
+“While I acknowledge my heritage and embrace all the different things like the culture, the music, and the food, I don’t express it in an outward way,” the senior creative director and 11-year veteran with Exxel Outdoors, parent company to household name brands like Kelty and Slumberjack, said.
 “If you ask most people around here, they wouldn’t be able to tell you I’m Mexican.
 They think I’m Italian.”

 Mares’ trail to the outdoor industry is different from most.
 His passion wasn’t honed after a childhood spent exploring national parks or working in the family gear shop.
 After high school, Mares had to forge his own way in the world, so he signed up for the GI Bill and headed off to the U.S. Army, eventually serving in Operation Desert Storm.

-“I found my love for the outdoors through the Army,” he says.
+“I found my love for the outdoors through the Army,” he said.
 “Being in the Army with a Light Infantry Airborne unit, I had to carry everything on my back.
 I learned about backpacking through romping around the woods at night and I thought, ‘This could be really fun in the daytime without this camo on and all this heavy stuff on my back.’”

 Back in California after completing his active duty tenure, Mares started a degree in product design—working part-time, yep, at a gear shop—and fell in love with backpacking, passions he consistently wove together in school projects.
 His senior thesis design for a big-wall haul bag was sponsored by Wayne Gregory, founder of Gregory Mountain Products, giving him a foothold in the outdoor industry and cementing his future.

-“I had a long road to get here and I had to do it myself, but I’m also proud of that,” he says reflecting on the “do-it-yourself mentality” and gritty “roll-up-your-sleeves” perseverance that comes second nature to him.
+“I had a long road to get here and I had to do it myself, but I’m also proud of that,” he said reflecting on the “do-it-yourself mentality” and gritty “roll-up-your-sleeves” perseverance that comes second nature to him.
 “Maybe it does relate to that story of my great-grandfather.”